Baby Keeps Pulling Away While Breastfeeding

 Your baby is constipated

 When baby keeps pulling away while breastfeeding this can often be down to the pain they are feeling or the struggles they are having internally while feeding.
-They want the milk but it’s making them feel like they need the toilet and then when they find that they can’t go, they pull away.
-However, they still want the milk so they go back to the boob and repeat!
-You get the message.
-It’s a struggle for them too.

-This is another case of no one doing anything wrong.
 Like when meditating and we are told to observe our thoughts and not blame ourselves for having loads of thoughts all the time, it’s the same here.
-Observe the process and don’t worry, offer some comforting words and rub your baby’s belly.
-Encourage them to go to the toilet.
-They will sort this out and everything will be ok.

 My theory is that babies can understand us from the very beginning

-So, tell them that everything is ok and they’re in a bit of pain but they’ll be fine once they’ve managed to go to the toilet.
-Soothe them and keep as comfortable as possible so you’re happy too.
+Tell them that everything is ok and they’re in a bit of pain but they’ll be fine once they’ve managed to go to the toilet.

 Your baby is not feeling well

-If baby keeps pulling away while breastfeeding they may have a blocked nose and be struggling to breathe.
 While breastfeeding can help to unblock your baby’s nose and regulate their breathing, it can still be the reason why your baby is pulling away.

-Give your baby the space to work it out.
-Try natural olbas oil - you can pop a few drops onto a muslin cloth to help your baby breathe - and don’t doubt yourself or your milk.
+2. Try natural olbas oil - you can pop a few drops onto a muslin cloth to help your baby breathe.

-Breastfeeding is designed to deal with everything.
-The more you trust your amazing body the better!!
-It is so easy to doubt or worry about breastfeeding when your baby isn’t feeling well but remember they will get through it and breastfeeding is boosting their immune system and giving them a super protection from loads of illnesses.
+It is so easy to doubt or worry about breastfeeding when your baby isn’t feeling well but remember they’ll get through it.

 Conclusion

-If your baby keeps pulling away while breastfeeding, you may feel worried or doubt yourself.
-Take a deep breath and give yourself an imaginary cuddle.
 You’re an amazing mama and doing all the right things.
 Lots of different obstacles may come up in breastfeeding but the most important thing to know is that breastfeeding is designed to give your baby the very best and work through absolutely everything.

-The best thing you can do is observe without judgement, cuddle and kiss and talk to your baby (and yourself!) so there’s as much love around you as possible and you’re feeling as relaxed and happy as you can.
+The best thing you can do is observe without judgement, cuddle and kiss and talk to your baby (and yourself!)

-Any changes in your norm are just little blips which can be sorted.
-In a few days everything will be back to normal.
 In terms of a more distracted baby, this is usually a permanent change as it is a result of your baby’s brain developing.

-However, this is a chance for a new routine and could offer a rest for you too.
-Often, as your baby gets older you will find that you are busier, so it can be a welcome break to retreat to a more quiet place to breastfeed your baby away from stimulation and distraction.
+However, a distracted baby is a chance for a new routine and can offer a rest for you too.
+It can be soothing to switch to breastfeeding in a darkened room.
+As your baby gets older you will find that you are busier.

 Next